BG3-Community-Library-Team/BG3-Community-Library/Readme.md

 More detail on making contributions can be found [here](https://github.com/BG3-Community-Library-Team/BG3-Community-Library/wiki/Making-Contributions).

 #### Not interesting in contributing, but want to make use of the pack, or just curious?
 That's what this pack is here for!
+See how to use content from this library in your own mods [here!](https://github.com/BG3-Community-Library-Team/BG3-Community-Library/wiki/Using-Community-Library-Content)

 ## Installation
 This mod works with [Baldur's Gate 3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager), and possible Vortex and Manual